EnglishEnglish

 • voltage drop

-• temperature at terminals/conductors
+• temperature at terminals and conductors

 • behavior during startup and stop cycles